Educational Workshops & Affinity Spaces

 Living Well: A Positive Psychology Approach

-An opportunity for students to learn how to implement positive emotions, character strengths, and a sense of meaning into their academic and personal life.
-We will learn about the mental and physical health benefits of positive psychology and promote the positive, as well as alleviating negative aspects of life.
-This workshop includes 6 weekly meetings.
+An opportunity for students to learn how to integrate positive emotions, character strengths, and a sense of meaning into their academic and personal lives.
+This workshop highlights both mental and physical health benefits of positive psychology while promoting well-being and reducing distress.

 To join: Contact us at 612-624-1444.